 - Fluoride and iodine are both halogens, which means they are part of a family of chemical elements that compete with each other for space in your cells.
-So the fluoride that's ubiquitous in our water supplies means that less iodine is able to get into your system.3 In the Missing Link, which is a part of the Osteoporosis Reversal Program, I give you all the details about fluoride in drinking water and how it harms your bones.
+So the fluoride that's ubiquitous in our water supplies means that less iodine is able to get into your system.3 In the Osteoporosis Hydration Protocol, which is a part of the Osteoporosis Reversal Program, I give you all the details about fluoride in drinking water and how it harms your bones.

 - Many food manufacturers have started to use bromine instead of iodine in baked goods.
 And bromine is another halogen.
 So a high bromine intake, reduces iodine levels.

 - Some salt manufacturers have stopped adding iodine to their products.
 (If you follow the Osteoporosis Reversal Program, you know that it's best to use sea salt, which contains naturally-occurring iodine along with other important trace minerals).

 The bottom line is that it's important to get the right amount of iodine; neither too much nor too little.